 – a box in suitable size for the doll room/house

-– the printed pattern that you can download below
+– the printed pattern, that you can download from the link below

-– the printed elements for the doll house, if you want to, you can use mine (again, there is a file that you can download below – the link).
+– the printed elements for the doll house, if you want to, you can use mine (again, you can download them in .pdf from the link below).
 I used A4 paper labels and printed the elements on the labels, then cut them and placed them on the box.

 – sewing machine